netofalcone/modulogit/README.md

-meu primeiro sistema no github alterado e atualizado
+meu primeiro sistema no git